osuosl/ganeti_webmgr/docs/source/features/permissions.rst

 Groups
 ------

-Groups may be created so that permissions.
+Groups may be created so that permissions can be given out to multiple users at once.
 This allows permissions structures where you are granting permissions to different organizations.
 Users may belong to unlimited number of groups.
 They will inherit the permissions of any group they belong to.

 Groups are a persona that user's may act on behalf of.
 When creating virtual machines, the user must choose whether they are acting on behalf